duff2013/ulptool/README.md

 ============
 While almost a complete solution to programing the ULP coprocessor in assembly, there are currently a few limitations.
 Once I fix these, I'll remove them from this list.

-1. No Windows support - this might work now.
+1. No Windows support - {this might work now}.
-2. Linux might or might not work, again it might work now.
+2. Linux might or might not work - {again it might work now}.
-3. Only one ulp assembly file (.s) can be used currently.
+3. Only one ulp assembly file (.s) can be used currently - {should work now}.
+4. Errors can be non-informative.
-4. Probably more that I can't think of now...
+5. Probably more that I can't think of now...